callum-hart/mono/docs/final_draft.md

 Discrete breakpoints

-Styles in one media query should not compete with styles in another.
+Styles in one media query should not override styles in another.

-Media queries compete with one-another when their breakpoints clash.
 This can be seen in some implementations of “mobile first”:

 <nav>
   <a href="" class="logo">Logo</a>